jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/aws/ebs.md

   as it only needs to have basic software installed such as [Gitlab Runner](https://docs.gitlab.com/runner/install/) and [Docker Machine](https://docs.docker.com/machine/install-machine/);
-  high disk throughput is not required),
+  high disk throughput is not required);
 - [Gitlab CI workers](https://gitlab.com/fluidattacks/product/-/blob/master/makes/applications/makes/ci/src/config.toml#L57)
   (we use 10 GiB [GP3][GP2] disks
   just for hosting our workers' [operating system][OS].